cchwala/pySNMPdaq/README.md

  * pandas
  * netsnmp (Python bindings)

-## Installing SNMP on MacOS (at least on my machine)
+## Installing SNMP

-Install SNMP package via macports
+### on MacOS

- - blablabla
+* Install SNMP package via macports

-Compile the python bindings (this has to be redone when python environments are swithched)
+* Compile the SNMP python bindings (**Important note**: This has to be redone when python environments are switched)

  - cd /opt/local/var/macports/distfiles/net-snmp/net-snmp-5.7.2/python/
  - python setup.py build
  - python setup.py test (requires a locally running agent w/ config provided)
  - python setup.py install# Python SNMP data acquisition system for commercial microwave links

-## Installing SNMP on Debian
+### on Debian

-As root, install the relevant snmp packages
+* As root, install the relevant snmp packages

  - apt-get install snmp
  - apt-get install libsnmp-python

- - if a non standard python path (e.g. because of a virtual environment) is used, copy over the files from SYSTEM-PYTHON-PATH/dist-packages
+* if a non standard python path (e.g. because of a virtual environment) is used, copy over the files from SYSTEM-PYTHON-PATH/dist-packages
- - to get the MIBS follow instructions from [https://wiki.debian.org/SNMP](here)
+* to get the MIBS follow instructions from [https://wiki.debian.org/SNMP](here)